 Earlier this month, pro-abortion groups like Planned Parenthood, Emily’s List, and NARAL enthusiastically threw their support behind Marie Newman in the IL-3 Congressional race.
-Newman is a Democrat who is trying primary out Rep. Dan Lipinski, who one of the last pro-life Democrats in Congress.
+Newman is a Democrat who is trying to primary out Rep. Dan Lipinski, who is one of the last pro-life Democrats in Congress.

 Newman tried and failed in 2018 to unseat Lipinski, and decided to give it another go again this year.
 Not only does she have the backing of the pro-abortion groups mentioned above, but presidential candidate Sen. Kirsten Gillibrand (NY) has also endorsed her – as she did in 2018.

 This is all part of a coordinated purge strategy that has taken shape over the last few weeks courtesy of abortion fanatics, including AOC’s Justice Democrats and Gillibrand herself.
 The goal is to effectively kick out all remaining pro-life politicians in the Democratic party because when it comes to abortion, nothing less than unconditional support for abortion on demand will do.

 After the pro-abortion groups made their announcement, the DCCC maintained that they were going to stand by Lipinski in spite of the growing calls in the party for a pro-lifer purge.
 But apparently due to pressure from the Justice Dems, Gillibrand, and others, DCCC chair Rep. Cheri Bustos (D-IL-17) has backed out of fundraising plans for the embattled Democrat:

 The head of the House Democrats’ campaign arm has cancelled plans to fundraise for Rep. Dan Lipinski — one of the party’s last remaining anti-abortion stalwarts — after facing fierce backlash from the party’s left flank.